shashankpritam/fairy/README.md

 **Caveats**:

-* Use alignment instead of fairy for single-sample binning or co-assembly
+* Don't use fairy for single-sample binning
 * Don't use fairy for PacBio HiFi

 See [here for results and additional information/context about fairy](https://github.com/bluenote-1577/fairy/wiki/Introduction-to-fairy).